 How to get to Little Corn Island?
-Be prepared it might be a terrible journey.
+Be aware it might turn into a terrible journey but I would never in this world miss the opportunity to travel there.
 It’s worth getting to the island although it may bring a number of unexpected and difficult situations.

-For us it was one of the most difficult journeys but it was also a great chance to explore wild Nicaragua.
-I obviously new it’s gonna be much harder to travel in Central America than solo traveling in Asia.
-But few times it was just insane to reach our destinations.
-Here I’m gonna tell you how to get to Little Corn Islands.
+For the two of us it was one of the most difficult journeys but it was also a great chance to explore wild and truly local Nicaragua.
+I obviously new it’s going to be much harder to travel in Central America than solo traveling in Asia.
+I’m going to describe all possibilities how to get to Little Corn Islands.
 These amazing small paradise islands – Little Corn Island and Big Corn Island are located on the east of the Caribbean coast of Nicaragua and are famous for beautiful beaches and wildlife.

 *Did you know that geographically there is no such a thing as Central America??? 🙂 there is only South America and everything above Columbia is North America.

-I searched a lot for information on how to get to little corn island.
-People wrote so many different things on internet that we just decided to try to get there.
-We were desperate to reach the island.
-And trust me – it was terribly difficult journey.
-I had no idea how hard that can be to travel to this island.
+I searched internet for information on how to get to little corn island but people leave so many different information that it was impossible to trust what’s the best way.
+All we knew we were desperate to reach the island.
+But trust me – I could never imagine that this journey can be so hard.
 Anyway it was worth to live this adventure.

 How to get to Little Corn Island.

-The easy way to get to the island is flying to Big Corn island and the taking Panga (fast boat) to Little Corn island.
+The easiest /and most safe/ way to get to the island is flying to Big Corn island and the taking Panga (fast boat) to Little Corn island.
 Although plane tickets are quite expensive 100-200$.